dashingsoft/pyarmor/src/usage.md

 ```

 Project capsule is a compressed zip file, which include all the files
-used when encrypting scripts.
-This command will generate "pybench.zip"
+used to encrypt scripts.
+This command will generate "pybench.zip" in
-in the current path.
+the current path.

 Generally, one capsule is only used for one project.